fresheneesz/stackinfo/README.md

 * Firefox 26
 * IE 10

-Note that stackinfo doesn't work in node.js, but if you need that check out [node-stack-trace](https://github.com/felixge/node-stack-trace)
+Note that stackinfo doesn't work in node.js, but if you need that, check out [node-stack-trace](https://github.com/felixge/node-stack-trace)

 Todo
 ====